 STEP 12.

-Remove the LCD screen from the laptop.
+Remove the LCD from the display assembly.

 Be careful with this piece of plastic.
 Try not to remove it from the display because it will take some time to figure out how to connect it back together.

-I believe this piece of plastic is designed to prevent the screen cable from breaking when you close the display.
+I believe this piece of plastic is designed to prevent the cable from breaking when you close the display.

 STEP 13.